top of page

 GUIDE INTRODUCTION

-The hundred-acre National Butterfly Center is located in Hidalgo County of the Lower Rio Grande Valley.
-This part of Texas reaches nearly as far south as the Florida Keys.
+The Texas Lower Rio Grande Valley is located in the floodplain of the Rio Grande River, along the border of south Texas and the Mexican state of Tamaulipas.
+The Valley reaches nearly as far south as the Florida Keys.
 Its climate is subtropical, and the Valley is thus home to many warm-climate bee species unknown in most of the United States.

 The Lower Rio Grande Valley occupies a unique ecological niche: it contains eleven distinct habitats acclaimed for their biodiversity.
-The Valley harbors more than 1,200 documented plant species; hundreds of bird species; and distinctive mammals, among them the endangered ocelot.
-This environment also fosters extraordinary pollinator diversity: nearly 250 butterfly species have been documented at the National Butterfly Center alone, more than 150 of which are found only in the Lower Rio Grande Valley.
+It is home to more than 1,200 documented plant species; hundreds of bird species; and distinctive mammals, among them the endangered ocelot.
+This environment also fosters extraordinary pollinator diversity: nearly 250 butterfly species have been documented at the National Butterfly Center alone, more than 150 of which are found only in the Valley.

-Bee populations at the National Butterfly Center are remarkably varied as well.
-The Lower Rio Grande Valley harbors a multitude of native bee species that specialize on blossoming plants peculiar to the region.
+Bee populations of the region are remarkably varied as well.
+The Valley harbors a multitude of native bee species that are specialist pollinators of blossoming plants peculiar to the area.
 The Valley's varied flora and long growing season also enable a broad spectrum of generalist bee species to thrive.
-The National Butterfly Center's proximity to canals and river beds makes it particularly well-suited to unusual bees that rely on nearby water sources to construct nests.

 NOTABLE BEES OF THE NATIONAL BUTTERFLY CENTER

-in September 2018, while conducting a survey at the National Butterfly Center, this website's authors, Paula Sharp & Ross Eatman, found and photographed a red-legged leafcutter bee unlike anything they had seen before.
+in September 2018, while conducting a survey at the National Butterfly Center, this website's authors encountered and photographed a red-legged leafcutter bee (shown here), unlike anything they had seen before.

 World bee authority, John S. Ascher, Hadel Go of the American Museum of Natural History, and John L. Neff, Director of the Central Texas Melittological Institute, conferred over the leafcutter and agreed that it belonged to a subgenus that had never been encountered previously in the United States.
 This bee has been identified as Megachile (Tylomegachile) cf. toluca.

-Many other bee species found at the NBC are rarely seen north of the Mexican border, or they are found exclusively or nearly exclusively in Texas.
-A sampling of these is shown in the accompanying photo strip: most visitors to the Lower Rio Grande Valley have never encountered such species as the Aztec cuckoo leafcutter, the apiform crooked-legged bee, the honey-footed Exomalopsis or the Melissoptila pinguis long-horned bee.
-Many other unusual wild bees appear in this website's pages.
+Many other bee species of the NBC are rarely seen north of the Mexican border, or they are found exclusively or nearly exclusively in Texas.
+A sampling of these is shown in the accompanying photo strip: most visitors to the Valley have never encountered an Aztec cuckoo leafcutter, the apiform crooked-legged bee, the honey-footed Exomalopsis or Florilegus and Melissoptila long-horned bees.

-The National Butterfly Center harbors several bee species of environmental concern.
+The National Butterfly Center additionally harbors several imperiled bee species.
 Among these is the American bumble bee (Bombus pensylvanicus).
 This pollinator has been categorized as a species of "greatest conservation need" under the Texas Conservation Action Plan.
-The International Union of Nature has placed the American bumble bee on its red list of vulnerable species.
+The International Union for Conservation of Nature has placed the American bumble bee on its red list of vulnerable species.

-Among the many notable species of the Valley are the Mexican feather-tongued bee (Ptiloglossa mexicana), which emerges in early morning and late evening; the Totonac cuckoo leafcutter (Coelioxys totonaca), whose thorax is armed with three long spines; the rare Texas mesoxaea (Mesoxaea texana); the glorious protoxaea (Protoxaea gloriosa); the unusually large zacatec triepeolus cuckoo bee; and the beautifully-patterned discordant pebble bee.
+Some of the other many notable species of the Valley include the Mexican feather-tongued bee (Ptiloglossa mexicana), which emerges in early morning and late evening; the Totonac cuckoo leafcutter (Coelioxys totonaca), whose thorax is armed with three long spines; the rare Texas mesoxaea (Mesoxaea texana); the emerald-green Aztec sweat bee; and the beautifully-patterned discordant pebble bee.

 INFORMATION ON AUTHORS, RESEARCH & IDENTIFICATION

-Photographers Paula Sharp and Ross Eatman are the authors of the highly-regarded and well-traveled website, Wild Bees of New York, the culmination of a three-year project tracking and researching northeastern bee species.
-An exhibit of the authors' macro photography, titled Wild Bees, is currently on a national tour.
-Paula Sharp is the author of the forthcoming book Native Bees of the Texas Lower Rio Grande Valley, to be published by Texas A & M University Press in 2023.
+Paula Sharp and Ross Eatman are the creators of this website and its bee guide.
+They are co-founders of Sharp-Eatman Nature Photography, a society dedicated to documenting conservation issues.
+An exhibit of Sharp and Eatman's' macro photography, titled Wild Bees, is currently on a national tour.
+Paula Sharp is also the author of the forthcoming book Native Bees of the Lower Rio Grande Valley, to be published by Texas A & M University Press in 2024.

-Most Identifications of bees on this website are the product of the expertise and generous help of John L. Neff, Director of the Central Texas Melittological Institute.
+John L. Neff, Director of the Central Texas Melittological Institute, generously extended his aid and expertise in identifying rare and unsual bees appearing on this website.
 Dr. Karen Wright of Texas A & M University identified Svastra sabinensis

-The NBC project has been made possible by Jeffrey Glassberg, President of the North American Butterfly Association; by Marianna Trevino Wright, Executive Director of the National Butterfly Center; by Stephanie Lopez, NBC Native Plant Nursery Manager; and through the kind assistance of the NBC's impressive staff.
+NBC bee surveys have been made possible by Jeffrey Glassberg, President of the North American Butterfly Association; by Marianna Trevino Wright, Executive Director of the National Butterfly Center; by Stephanie Lopez, NBC Native Plant Nursery Manager; and through the kind assistance of the NBC's impressive staff.

-From 2020 to the present, the authors have conducted year-round bee surveys, pursuant to research permits, in regional Texas state parks, and federal land tracts and wildlife refuges.
-The authors also have conducted surveys, with permission, in local preserves and parks; in private ranches; and in hardscrabble areas such as vacant lots, road shoulders and railroad right-of-ways.
+From 2020 to the present, the authors have conducted year-round bee surveys, pursuant to research permits, in regional Texas state parks, and in federal land tracts and wildlife refuges.
+The authors also have conducted surveys in local preserves and parks; in private ranches; and in hardscrabble areas such as vacant lots, road shoulders and railroad right-of-ways.

 For more information on photographers Paula Sharp and Ross Eatman, visit this website's About page.